Germany mulls end of military mission in Mali | DW | 01.02.2022

 But, nine years into the mission, Germany seems to be rapidly running out of patience with the government of Assimi Goïta, who came to power as Mali's provisional leader following a coup in May.
 He has let it be known that he no longer plans to go ahead with the plan for elections to be held in February.
 Instead, they are now scheduled to take place in five years' time.

-"A return to constitutional order is a key precondition for the international community's engagement in Mali," says Germany's Green Party defense spokesperson Agnieszka Brugger: "It goes without saying that recent decisions taken by the transitional government to restrict the freedom of movement of international forces within the framework of the mission, including the withdrawal of overflight rights, have led to considerable irritation and dismay."
+"A return to constitutional order is a key precondition for the international community's engagement in Mali," Agnieszka Brugger, the Greens defense spokesperson, told DW.
+"It goes without saying that recent decisions taken by the transitional government to restrict the freedom of movement of international forces within the framework of the mission, including the withdrawal of overflight rights, have led to considerable irritation and dismay."

-In mid-January, Mali for the first time denied a German military aircraft access to its airspace.
+In mid-January, Mali denied a German military aircraft access to its airspace for the first time.
 A transport plane with 75 soldiers on board was forced to divert from its intended course.

-It seems as if the transitional authorities in Bamako are distancing themselves more and more from European partners, not least from the former colonial power, France.
+It seems as if the transitional authorities in Bamako are distancing themselves more and more from EU partners — not least from the former colonial power, France.

+"It all means that there is every reason to be concerned.
+We can't just bash on regardless, issuing blank checks for the extension of the mission," Brugger said.

-Many in Germany wonder whether Mali may go the same way as Afghanistan did?
-Philipp Münch from the Bundeswehr Center for Military History and Social Sciences in Potsdam draws worrying parallels between developments in both countries.
-Above all, when it comes to the huge and futile investment made by the West in its bid to beef up the military there.
+Many in Germany wonder whether Mali could go the way Afghanistan did.
+Philipp Münch from the Bundeswehr Center for Military History and Social Sciences in Potsdam told DW that there are worrying parallels — above all, when it comes to the huge and futile investment made by Western countries to beef up the national militaries.

-The key to everything, says Florian Hahn, defense spokesperson for the opposition conservatives (CDU/CSU) in the Bundestag, is to stabilize Mali and enable people to look to a better future.
+The key to everything, said Florian Hahn, defense spokesperson for the opposition conservative bloc of the Christian Democrats and Christian Social Union in the Bundestag, is to stabilize Mali and enable people to look to a sustainable future.
 And he gives a stark warning: "It is not in our own security interest to only support countries that are impeccable democracies," Hahn tells DW.
 "Our primary goals on the ground must be to combat terrorism and prevent uncontrolled mass migration to Europe."

 There is so far no conclusive evidence of any official agreement between Bamako and the Russian-backed Wagner Group.
 However, there are a growing number of reported sightings of mercenaries.
 While Mali admits that there are Russian military instructors in the country, it vehemently denies the presence of Wagner mercenaries.

-Until the Bundestag decides on whether or not the Mali mission is to be extended, German forces will continue with their duties.
-But even on the ground, they are currently constrained by Malian authorities.
-Bundeswehr rule requires every ground mission to be reachable for medical evacuation in no more than 60 minutes.
-With helicopter flights having to be first approved by Mali's authorities first, this means that German ground forces can only go on patrol missions that have been planned in advance.
+Until the Bundestag decides whether to extend the Mali mission, German forces will continue with their duties.
+But, even on the ground, they are currently constrained by Malian authorities.
+The Bundeswehr requires every ground mission to be reachable for medical evacuation in no more than 60 minutes.
+With helicopter flights having to be approved by Mali's authorities first, German ground forces can only go on patrol missions that have been planned in advance.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing.